ThePowersCompany/.github/profile/README.md

 We have two database instances for Staging and Production.

 > [!NOTE]
-> We are option out of Supavisor Pooler and using direct connections on IPV4.
+> We are opting out of Supavisor Pooler and using direct connections on IPV4.

 - [Staging DB](https://supabase.com/dashboard/project/vjdpcabrnelrhyzdwqpd)